-88. Main civil works in the subproject include laying of water main and construction of underground tank and overhead tank at the identified sites.

-89. UGT, OHT and Pump house works will be confined to sites, and construction will include general activities like site clearance, excavation for foundations, and creation of concrete structures will be one of the major construction activities for this project, as many of the subproject components will be fixed to concrete plinths and most will be housed in buildings with at least some concrete structural elements.
-Most such structures will be constructed from reinforced concrete, where steel reinforcing rods and bars are placed and attached by hand to create an interior skeleton for the foundations, walls, columns, plinths, etc, and heavy-duty metal and timber/plywood formwork is bolted around the outside to build a mould into which pre-mixed concrete is poured.
+- 91. Main civil works in the subproject include laying of water main and construction of underground tank and overhead tank at the identified sites. - 92.
+UGT, OHT and Pump house works are confined to sites, and construction including general activities like site clearance, excavation for foundations, and creation of concrete structures are one of the major construction activities for this project, as many of the subproject components are fixed to concrete plinths and most are housed in buildings with at least some concrete structural elements.
+Most such structures are constructed from reinforced concrete, where steel reinforcing rods and bars are placed and attached by hand to create an interior skeleton for the foundations, walls, columns, plinths, etc, and heavy-duty metal and timber/plywood formwork is bolted around the outside to build a mould into which pre-mixed concrete is poured.
 Once the concrete has set, the formwork is removed, and the concrete surface is finished by masons by hand if necessary.
-Some buildings, such as the pump station, facilities, etc., may be constructed from brick work, in which case this work will be done using standard house-building techniques.
+Some buildings, such as the pump station, facilities, etc., may be constructed from brick work, in which case this work is being done using standard house-building techniques.
 Since these works are confined to the boundary of identified sites, there is no direct or significant interference of construction work with the surrounding land use.
 However, construction dust, noise, use of local roads for transportation of construction material, waste, labour camps etc., will have negative impacts, which needs to be avoided or mitigated properly.